 In a nutshell, broadband is any high-speed internet access that is always active.
-It is faster than traditional dial-up internet, which works similar to making a phone call.
-The most typical kind of broadband is where you have a router in your home, plugged into the phone socket.
+It is faster than traditional dial-up internet, where you had to choose between using the phone or the internet.
+The most typical broadband connection you will find is where you have a router in your home, plugged into the phone socket.

 With a few notable exceptions, broadband is delivered through telephone lines.
 Openreach, a division of BT, owns and maintains the network of phone lines.
 Any company providing an internet service via the telephone network has to pay Openreach for access to the phone lines.
 Naturally, that cost is passed on to customers.
 That’s why you will see line rental included as part of the cost of your internet service.

-The UK Government’s postcode checker tells you whether or not you can receive fibre broadband in your area.
+The Ofcom’s postcode checker tells you whether or not you can receive fibre broadband in your area.
 You can also find out typical download and upload speeds for your postcode, as well as whether or not FTTP or LLU would be available to you.

 Internet service providers usually offer both fibre broadband and standard (ADSL) broadband options.
 The fibre deals are invariably priced higher because the connection speed is faster.

 There’s a good chance that megabits per second (Mbps or Mbit/s) means absolutely nothing to you.
-Essentially, this is how internet connection speeds are measured - the higher the number, the better.
+Essentially, this is how internet connection speeds are measured - the higher the number, the more your broadband can handle.
 This goes for both download speed and upload speed.
 Read more about how to understand broadband speed metrics in our guide to download speed, upload speed and ping.

 Thanks to the efforts of the telecommunications regulator Ofcom, broadband providers are now obliged to deliver a minimum guaranteed internet speed, and they should tell you exactly what that speed is before you sign up to the contract.
 If your internet connection falls below that level you have the right to get the problem fixed.
 If the speed does not improve within a reasonable time you can get out of your contract, penalty-free.
 Click below to check your internet speed with our handy broadband speed test.

 Whether it’s your first time getting your own internet service or if you’re already used to organising broadband for your home, choosing the right broadband package can make a big difference to your bank balance.
 You'll be happy with the cheapest broadband if you only want to browse the web, send emails and use social media.
-Perhaps more top-of-the-market internet solutions with the most advanced technology would suit you better.
+However if want to do more intensive activities like gaming or need the connection for work, more top-of-the-market internet solutions with the most advanced technology would suit you better.
 Either way, we can help you get the best deals.